rlunar/valkey-php/README.md

 ## About Valkey-PHP

 Valkey-PHP is a comprehensive PHP client for [Valkey](https://valkey.io), designed to provide a unified, high-performance interface for PHP applications.
-This project merges the best features of [phpredis/phpredis](https://github.com/phpredis/phpredis) and [webdcg/redis](https://github.com/webdcg/redis) into a single, well-maintained library under the Valkey Project by the Linux Foundation.
+This project merges the best features of [valkey-php/valkey-php](https://github.com/valkey-php/valkey-php) and [webdcg/redis](https://github.com/webdcg/redis) into a single, well-maintained library under the Valkey Project by the Linux Foundation.

 ### Key Features

 - **Complete Valkey Command Coverage**: 100% support for all Valkey commands with comprehensive test coverage
-- **High-Level Abstractions**: Similar to Redisson in Java, offering object-oriented interfaces for complex data structures
+- **High-Level Abstractions**: Similar to Valkeyson in Java, offering object-oriented interfaces for complex data structures
 - **Dual Interface**: Both a PHP extension (for maximum performance) and a pure PHP implementation (for maximum compatibility)
 - **Forever Open Source**: BSD-3-Clause license under the Linux Foundation ensures the project remains open and free
-- **Valkey Compatibility**: Maintained in sync with Valkey development while preserving compatibility with Redis OSS
+- **Valkey Compatibility**: Maintained in sync with Valkey development while preserving compatibility with Valkey OSS
 - **Enterprise-Ready**: Clustering, sentinel support, connection pooling, and other features needed for production deployments

 ## Pre-requisites